-- Should we set up a time-tracking log?
+- Should we set up a time-tracking log/system?

 - What hours do we want people to be logged on/how will this be tracked?

 Not every job can be completed remotely, and not every employee works well in a remote setting.
 It will be important to decide which teams can work from home and which are better suited to in-person work.
 For example, manufacturing teams will likely need to remain in the workplace, while sales teams could complete their jobs remotely.
 This can be left up to department managers to decide what location or combination of locations will work best for their team.
-It’s also crucial that you have the appropriate training technology to onboard and develop employees that are newer to the workforce and your organization, you may want to bring them in person for onboarding.
-However, with the appropriate training and technology in place, remote onboarding can be achieved effectively.
+It’s also crucial that you have the appropriate training technology to onboard and develop employees that are newer to the workforce, or to your organization.

 If your organization prefers employees to work on-site or is already implementing a RTO (return to office) plan, consider the occasional reasons that may be acceptable for remote work.
 Examples of these reasons could include illness, medical appointments, parenting responsibilities, commute times, and bad weather.
 There will always be outlying reasons why someone may need to work from home, so be flexible when needed to accommodate those requests.

 While working from home, you won’t be able to walk to someone’s desk and talk to them.
-They’ll only be able to be reached through digital mediums – email, text, messaging, video, etc. You should set up multiple avenues of communication and set standards on when to use which medium.
-For example, video could be best served for group meetings or 1 on 1 with managers.
+They’ll only be able to be reached through digital mediums like slack, teams and zoom.
+You should set up multiple avenues of communication and set standards on when to use which medium.
+For example, a video could be best served for group meetings or 1 on 1 with managers.